Tafon Nchukwi

-Tafon Nchukwi (born 14 October 1994) is a Cameroonian mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.
+Tafon Nchukwi (born 14 October 1994) is a Cameroonian mixed martial artist who competes in the light heavyweight division and competed in the UFC.

 Background

 Born in Bamenda, Cameroon, Nchukwi's family moved to the United States in 2005.
 He played soccer in his youth, changing to football, baseball and wrestling during his high school years.
 He attended college, but dropped out after discovering mixed martial arts.

 Nchukwi is a WKA ×2 2016 National champion, WKA ×2 2017 national champion, WKA ×2 2016 World champion.
 He is also a Jiu-jitsu blue belt and a 2017 IBJJF PAN Silver medalist.

 Nchukwi flies the flag of the separatist banner of the Republic of Ambazonia.

 Mixed martial arts career

 Early career

 Making his MMA debut at CFFC 73, Nchukwi faced Alex Meyers and went on to defeat him via TKO in the second round.
 In his sophomore performance, Tafon defeated A.T.
 McCowin via TKO in round one at Shogun Fights 23.
 Returning to Cage Fury Fighting Championships at CFFC 80, he defeated William Knight via TKO in the first round.
 The win was controversial as the ref thought Knight was knocked out when covering up, for which the ref apologized afterwards.

 In the main event of Dana White's Contender Series 32, Nchukwi knocked out Al Matavao in the second round.
 The victory earned Nchukwi a contract from the UFC in the process.